elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Replaced image `elastisys/curl-jq:latest` with `ghcr.io/elastisys/curl-jq:1.0.0`.
 - Only mutate pods on create to prevent them from getting stuck
 - Increased the default `proxy-buffer-size` setting in ingress-nginx to `8k`.
+- The Grafana dashboard for Harbor to show the total number of artifacts and storage used per project

 ### Fixed